near/docs/docs/1.concepts/abstraction/chain-signatures.md

 For example, a user could request a signature for sending `...0.1 ETH to 0x060f1...` **(payload)** on `ethereum-1` **(path)**.

-After a request is made, the `sign` method starts recursively calling itself while waiting for a signature from the [MPC signing service](#3-mpc-signing-service).
+After a request is made, the `sign` method starts recursively calling itself while waiting for the [MPC signing service](#3-mpc-signing-service) to complete the signature.

 <details>
 <summary> A Contract Recursively Calling Itself? </summary>

-Due to NEAR's asynchronous nature, contracts can not pause and wait for a promise to resolve or process to complete before resuming.
+Due to NEAR's asynchronous nature, smart contracts are unable to halt execution and await the resolution of a promise or the completion of a process.
 This can be resolved by utilizing callbacks or in this case, making the contract call itself again and again checking on each iteration if the result is ready.

-Note that each call will take one block (~1 second) and after a period of time the contract will either complete the result and return it, or run out of GAS.
+Note that each call will take one block (~1 second) and after some time the contract will either complete the result and return it, or run out of GAS.

 </details>